Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Assuming a Praying Position

-If you see your pup stretching out with its head low, chest down, and the bottom in the air, it could be that it’s playing.
-Also, your furry friend could be experiencing stomach pains, especially if it assumes this position for extended periods.
-This would indicate an attempt to reduce abdominal pain or pressure caused by tummy bloating.
+If you see your pup stretching out with the head low, chest down, and bottom in the air, it could be that they are just playing.
+However, your furry friend could be experiencing stomach pains, especially if they assume this position for extended periods.
+This would indicate an attempt to reduce abdominal pain and release some pressure in their tummy.

 Black labrador is stretching in a garden